Killer Party: Production

 The screenplay for Killer Party was written by Barney Cohen, who had recently completed the screenplay for Friday the 13th: The Final Chapter (1984).
-The film had the working titles of Fool's Night and April Fool, but was ultimately changed to Killer Party when Paramount Pictures announced their own horror film called April Fool's Day.
+The film had the working titles of Fool's Night and April Fool, but was ultimately changed to Killer Party when Paramount Pictures announced their own horror film called April Fool's Day slated to release in March.

 Actress Sherry Willis-Burch revealed in an interview that her character Vivia was initially meant to be killed early in the film when she first was given the role, but was rewritten to survive until the very end.

 Principal photography took place in Toronto, Ontario, beginning in the fall of 1984.

 Release

 Killer Party was released theatrically through Metro-Goldwyn-Mayer on May 9, 1986, and grossed $457,026.

 Home media

 Key Video released Killer Party on VHS on October 29, 1986.
 In 2012, the Warner Archive Collection released the film on DVD-R. Scream Factory released Killer Party on Blu-ray on October 26, 2021.